nudge-now/sdk-android/README.md

 _AFShowListener_ is called when a campaign is finished.

-That, a campaign is finished, means the following two cases.
+When a campaign is finished, it means the following two cases.

 1. The content was shown and it has been closed.
-2. A campaign was failed because it was expired or there was no [Custom Banner](#custom-banner) for its _Image Size Index_.
+2. A campaign was failed because it expired or there was no [Custom Banner](#custom-banner) for its _Image Size Index_.

-You can differentiate these 3 cases by `view` that is given by `AFShowListener.show(int eventIndex, AFView view)`
+You can differentiate these 2 cases by `view` that is given by `AFShowListener.show(int eventIndex, AFView view)`

 - if `view != null`, it was the first case.
 At this time, `view` is one of [ _Default View_ | _Floating View_ | _Banner View_ ]. (`view` is _Default View_ if `view.isDefaultView()` returns true.)
 - if `view == null`, it was the second case.